DannyBen/bashly-book/src/advanced/hooks.md

 `src` directory.

 !!!success Tip
-Run `bashly add hooks` to create the two hook files in your source directory.
+Run `bashly add hooks` to create the hook files in your source directory.
 !!!

 | Hook File           | Description